wework/monarch/README.md

 Check out migrations directory and see that the file has been created.
 If you run this script multiple times, you will see a new file for each time it is run, name spaced with the timestamp of creation.

 Run the migrations in your application, using [`ctf-migrate`](https://www.npmjs.com/package/contentful-migrate#up).
-Example:
+Example for running `up`, which creates the Contentful content model in your Contentful space:
 ```
   Usage: ctf-migrate up [filename] [options]